Mar 11, 2020 - Mar 15, 2020

 This Mindfulness and Self-Compassion Training Program is targeted at professionals who would like to feel more calm, vibrant and compassionate from the inside out.

 Mindfulness and Self-Compassion is not sainthood, self-indulgence, narcissism or self-pity but a new way to relate to shame, anger, anxiety and distress by reconnecting with the self and others in order to ease pain and gain greater emotional strength, resilience and well-being.
 Training in the practice of self-compassion can create dramatic changes for the better in all aspects.
-Mindful Self-Compassion teaches how to be aware in the present moment of difficult feelings (mindfulness), to by-pass negative thinking bias or default mode to respond more effectively.
-Mindful Self-Compassion teaches practices to attend to the self in the difficult moments of kindness, understanding and resilience.
+Mindfulness and Self-Compassion teaches how to be aware in the present moment of difficult feelings (mindfulness), to by-pass negative thinking bias or default mode to respond more effectively.
+This is a program that teaches practices to attend to the self in the difficult moments of kindness, understanding and resilience.

-This 2-Day training workshop consists of the first two days of the Mindful Self-Compassion 5-day program co-created by Kristin Neff and Christopher Germer following many years of research and clinical experience with mindfulness.
-It includes various up to date practices and evidenced-based concepts found in other well known mindfulness-based programs and from the science of well-being and positive psychology.
+This 2-Day training workshop includes various up to date practices and evidenced-based concepts found in well known mindfulness-based programs and from the science neuro-psychology of well-being and positive psychology.

-This program was designed for everyone but is very popular with professionals who value and wish to integrate self-compassion into their work.
+This program is very popular with professionals who value and wish to integrate self-compassion into their work to promote their clinical skills and prevent burnout.
 The full program is endorsed by the Australian Association of Social Workers (AASW) and promoted on the Australian Psychologist Society(APS) on the calendar of events.

 Mindfulness and Self-Compassion can be learned by anyone.
 Self-compassion is a courageous attitude that stands up to harm, including the harm that we unwittingly inflict on ourselves through self-criticism, self-isolation, and self-absorption.
 It promotes social and emotional intelligence, allowing us to admit our shortcomings, motivate ourselves with self-kindness, practice self-forgiveness when needed as well as relate wholeheartedly to others and be more authentically ourselves.